-What’s The Difference Between Misdemeanors And Felonies?
+What Are the Differences Between Misdemeanors And Felonies?

 In Minnesota, criminal charges are divided into three main categories: misdemeanor, gross misdemeanor, and felony.
 Each level is defined by statute based on the severity of the offense and the maximum penalty allowed.
+Understanding the distinction between a misdemeanor vs felony is essential, as the long-term consequences for your rights and record vary significantly depending on the classification.

 Misdemeanors In Minnesota